willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

     To force Godot to create a new sub-resource, do X.

-This feature extends into Resources so that attempting to load two variables from the same file path actually returns the same Resource class instance.
-You can create a new Resource instance either by calling ``.new()`` on the Resource's script, or by creating it in the Inspector.
-In these cases, you have a truly new instance because the resource has not yet been saved to a file.
-If you already have a Resource and you must create a duplicate of it, you can call the ``.duplicate()`` method to force a duplication of the Resource's memory and return a new instance.
+If you load a filepath, you will get a Resource.
+And if that resource still has a reference somewhere, then loading the same filepath will return the same Resource instance.

+You can create a new instance of a Resource...

+- in code by calling ``.new()`` on a Resource-deriving script.
+- in code by calling
+  :ref:`duplicate() <class_Resource_method_duplicate>``
+  on an existing Resource instance.
+- in the editor by clicking the "New File" icon in the Inspector.
+- in the editor by duplicating a Resource file in the FileSystem dock.

 You can also create your own
 :ref:`custom Resource types <doc_resources_custom_resources>`.
-They are effective tools for designing and organizing the data structures you need for your projects, in addition to a host of other benefits described in the linked documentation.
+They are effective tools for designing and organizing the data structures you need for your projects.
+The linked documentation describes a plethora of additional benefits.

 Godot Engine doesn't, by default, keep track of scripts' names.
 It recognizes them just like any other Resource: by their file path.
-However, Godot 3.1 added the ability to
+However, Godot 3.1 added the ability to define
-:ref:`define globally recognizable names <doc_scripting_continued_class_name>`.
+:ref:`script classes <doc_scripting_continued_class_name>`, i.e. global
+names for scripts.
 Support is limited to a few languages for now, but more support is planned in the future.

 .. note::

-  This is unrelated to the C# language's internal ability to force a name for every class and reference each class in the project by name.
+  C# has its own internal ability to define names for scripts and reference them, by name, *within* other C# scripts.
+These features are unrelated to Godot's "script class" feature.

 For more information on reference-counting, see
 `this article <https://mortoray.com/2012/01/08/what-is-reference-counting/>`__.